Last Updated on

 So, that’s it I am officially a resident of Albania, well for one year anyway!
 I will write a more detailed article on the visa itself but for now, I just want to get back to my daily routine of swimming, working and eating a fuck ton of souvlaki.

-In other news, if you didn’t know I adopted a street dog (post with details about that is coming out next week).
+In other news, if you didn’t know I adopted a street dog.
 I have had him for just over 3 months and damn street dogs are smart.
 He knows exactly who’s a foreigner and who is Albanian.
 When I walk him, if foreigners are coming towards us he wags his tail like he’s known them for years and lately, if their women, he gives them a little lick on the leg.
 I am kind of proud of his flirting technique.
 I am thinking he does this because foreigners would feed him on the streets and this was his technique for getting free food.
 Don’t worry he gets plenty of that in my elevator.
 How do people drop so much food in one elevator, I will never know the answer?
 Anyway, whoever is doing that, thank you.
 Oreos really appreciates it.
 Yes, his name is Oreo and ironically he loves biscuits.

 Other random realizations, random happenings and embarrassing parts of the week: